robertveloso/qdrant-operator/README.md

 ## Disclaimer of Warranty

 Please note that the Qdrant operator currently is under development and new releases might contain bugs and breaking changes.
 The operator is not affiliated with [Qdrant](https://github.com/qdrant/).

+This is based on https://github.com/ganochenkodg/qdrant-operator which was no longer updated